Purba Bardhaman district

 Purba Bardhaman district is in the Indian state of West Bengal.
 Its headquarters is in Bardhaman.
 It was formed on 7 April 2017 after the division of the previous Bardhaman district.
-Great revolutionary Rash Behari Bose was born in village Subaldaha in the district of Purba Bardhaman.

 Etymology

 Some historians link the name of the district to the 24th and last Jain tirthankara, Mahavira Vardhamana, who came to preach in the area.
 Alternatively, Bardhamana means a prosperous and growing area.
 It was a forward frontier zone in the progress of Aryanisation by the people in the Upper Gangetic valley.
 Purba means east.